 It’s also rich in Vitamin C. Chefs will love using this plant as an addition to soups, stews, and in salads.
 You can also blend it and make salad dressing.
 It will add a minty flavor to foods.

-Creeping charlie might be a fantastic addition to your property if you have areas to cover that aren’t curbside.
+Consider it as a fantastic addition to your property if you have areas to cover that aren’t curbside.

 It has a beautiful flowering pattern that can add a little bit of color to your yard.
 It’s also a phenomenal addition to areas where grass cannot grow due to poor soil or too much shade.